-A new cooperation project between Enel Foundation and the Fulbright Program, an educational and cultural exchange initiative between the Italian and U.S. Governments, will offer four internships to U.S. students in the fields of Electricity, Energy transition at large and Climate mitigation, to be carried out at Enel Foundation in Rome.
+A new cooperation project between Enel Foundation and the Fulbright Program, an educational and cultural exchange initiative between the Italian and U.S. Governments, will offer four internships to U.S. students in the fields of Electricity, Energy transition at large and Climate mitigation.

 The scholarships are offered in connection with the Study Abroad Engagement Grants (SAEG) Program, administered by the Bureau of Educational and Cultural Affairs’ U.S. Study Abroad Branch.
 SAEG grantees benefit from a funding opportunity designed to encourage strategic engagement with, or in support of, Americans studying abroad.

 The initiative was designed for candidates with all degree levels, namely Bachelor, Master and Doctoral with at least two years of studies in the electricity sector in technical, policy, financial or legal fields, and a knowledge of energy technologies, markets, policies or stakeholders engagement.
 Following dozens of applications by U.S. students, the four winners will be announced by March and, starting from May, they will be working at the Enel Foundation’s headquarter in Rome.

 Their tasks will include support to senior researchers in their research activities and specific projects, with a time commitment of up to 30 hours per week.
 It is also expected that applicants demonstrate ability to analyze complex information and dossiers from a wide range of scientific disciplines, prepare drafts of scientific opinions and reports, as well as have experience in publishing and peer reviewing scientific publications.

 The SAEG Internship program sponsored by the Fulbright Commission will offer selected candidates the opportunity to study in Italy for three-month stays (90 days), from May to July 2020.